Stream Load

 -XPUT http://fe_host:http_port/api/{db}/{table}/_stream_load

-FE configurationβ
+FE configuration

-stream_load_default_timeout_second
+1. stream_load_default_timeout_second

-Default Value: 259200 (s)
+| Default value | 259200 (s) |

-FE Master-only Configuration: Yes
+| FE Master-only configuration | Yes |

-Parameter Description: The default timeout for Stream Load.
-The load job will be canceled by the system if it is not completed within the set timeout (in seconds).
-If the source file cannot be imported within the specified time, the user can set an individual timeout in the Stream Load request.
-Alternatively, adjust the stream_load_default_timeout_second
+Description: The default timeout for Stream Load.
+The timeout for an import task (in seconds).
+If the import task does not complete within the configured timeout, the system cancels it and the task becomes CANCELLED.
+If the source file cannot be imported within the specified time, you can set a separate timeout in the Stream Load request, or adjust the FE parameter stream_load_default_timeout_second to set the global default timeout.

-BE configurationβ
+BE configuration

-streaming_load_max_mb
+1. streaming_load_max_mb

-- Default value: 10240 (MB)
+| Default value | 10240 (MB) |

 Header parameters